 Breast Thermography testing is a radiation-free screening procedure that captures heat images of the breast to aid in the early detection of cancer and fibrocystic breast disease.
-As a tumor grows it develops a blood supply that emits heat that is detected on a modern infrared device as seen below.
+As a tumor grows it develops a blood supply that emits heat that is detected on a modern infrared device as seen in the photo.
 Thermography can establish overall breast health and is an excellent test for assessing fibrocystic breasts and response to treatment.
 Thermography works great as a part of a multi-modal approach.

 Breast Cancer Found with Breast Thermography Testing